 Our choice for the best table saw in the U.K. is the Fury 5-S by Evolution Power Tools.
 Its ability to cut multiple materials means it’s suitable for almost all your home projects.

-It has a powerful motor with high torque levels, so you can use it to cut through steel, plastics and solid wood.
+It has a powerful motor with high torque levels, meaning you can cut through steel, plastics and solid wood.
 With two dust extraction ports, your workspace will be cleaner and less dusty, improving your visibility, project accuracy and all-around well-being.

 We highly recommend this model if you need a versatile, robust table saw for your next project.

 P.S.
-To learn more about other saws, check out our complete guide to the 21 types of saws.
+To learn more about other saws, check out our complete guide to the 21 saw types.

 FAQ — Table Saws